A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Real para-hydrogen moderator

 The expected magnitude of this reduction can be estimated using the results of MCNP calculations for the wavelength dependencies of the brightnesses and the fractions of single and multiple collisions.
 These calculations were performed for high-aspect ratio \ZeroZeroOneByTenCm and voluminous \TenByTenCm moderators, and the outcomes are presented in Figures~\ref{fig:18} and \ref{fig:19}, respectively.

 The reduction in gain factor is directly related to the share of single-collision process in the total production of cold neutrons in the voluminous moderator.
 This share can be deduced from \figref{fig:19:b} by integrating over the whole spectrum with respect to the spectral brightness~(\figref{fig:19:b}).
-Apparently this share is around \SI{25}{\percent} of all the cold neutrons.
-From here one can roughly estimate the brilliance gain reduction factor as~4, which would have led to the gain factor of about~12.5 for the \ZeroZeroOneByTenCm moderator, instead of observed value of~17 (see \figref{fig:14} and \figref{fig:16}).
-However, these considerations are not taking into account, that some cold neutrons, produced by multiple collisions in the voluminous moderator are not completely lost with decrease of the moderator size.
-Instead, some of them undergo only single collision in smaller moderator and contribute to the final count of single-collision produced neutron, thus increasing the gain factors from~12.5 to~17.
+Apparently this share accounts for approximately \qty{25}{\percent} of all the cold neutrons.
+From here, one can roughly estimate the brightness gain reduction factor as~4, which would have led to a gain factor of about~12.5 for the \ZeroZeroOneByTenCm moderator, instead of the observed value of~17 (see \figref{fig:14} and \figref{fig:16}).
+However, these considerations do not take into account that some cold neutrons, produced by multiple collisions in the voluminous moderator, are not completely lost with the decrease of the moderator size.
+Instead, some of them undergo only single collision in a smaller moderator and contribute to the final count of single-collision produced neutron, thus increasing the gain factors from~12.5 to~17.